thtskaran/griv-addressal/be/architechture.md

 - During grievance submission, the system queries the knowledge base embeddings for relevant sections to suggest actionable info (e.g., policies or recent notices).
 - Students can accept a KB-suggested resolution (and drop the grievance) or continue the submission.
 - Each indexed document is split into semantic chunks (approx. 400–600 tokens) with deterministic chunk IDs so updates can be diffed without reprocessing the whole corpus.
-- The admin’s service-account link stores the current `start_page_id` (Google Drive start page token).
-A scheduled worker calls `changes().list(pageToken=start_page_id)` to detect additions, updates, or deletions:
+- The admin’s service-account link stores the current `start_page_token` from Google Drive.
+A scheduled worker calls `changes().list(pageToken=start_page_token)` to detect additions, updates, or deletions:
-  1. **Add/Update:** fetch the file, regenerate affected chunks, update embeddings in MongoDB, and refresh the `start_page_id`.
+  1. **Add/Update:** fetch the file, regenerate affected chunks, update embeddings in MongoDB, and refresh the `start_page_token`.
   2. **Delete:** remove associated chunks and embeddings, marking suggestions referencing them as inactive.
-- A background poller runs every 120 seconds using the stored `start_page_id`; it calls `changes().list(pageToken=start_page_id)` to detect additions, updates, or deletions, then upserts the affected chunks into MongoDB and refreshes the token.
+- A background poller runs every five minutes (configurable via `GDRIVE_POLL_INTERVAL`, default `300` seconds) using the stored `start_page_token`; it calls `changes().list(pageToken=start_page_token)` to detect additions, updates, or deletions, then upserts the affected chunks into MongoDB and refreshes the token.
 - Chunk metadata (doc ID, chunk ID, checksum, last indexed at) is persisted so only modified segments are re-embedded.
-- The polling cadence is configurable but defaults to two minutes; each cycle batches Drive deltas before dispatching chunk embedding jobs.
+- The cadence is managed by an in-process background thread that is triggered when an admin registers a Drive folder; each cycle batches Drive deltas before dispatching chunk embedding jobs.
 - Suggestion requests query the vector store with hybrid similarity + metadata filters (e.g., department) before ranking results for the LLM summarizer.
+- The poller authenticates with Google Drive using the service account and streams changes via the Drive `changes.list` API, ingesting new files, updates, and deletions in near real time.

 ### 5.3 AI Chatbot (Admin)